Pain at the pump persists, forcing drivers to make changes

 “It’s creating problems in every aspect of our life,” said Sandy Moore, who was visiting Las Vegas from Virginia.
 “Food is very expensive, because it costs more money to haul into the restaurant.
 What you find in stores are more expensive, too.”

-Moore was filling up his tank at a Sinclair station, where regular gas costs $5.34 per gallon.
-In Virginia, the average gas prices are at $4.45, according to AAA.
+Moore was filling up his tank at a Sinclair service station, where regular gasoline costs $5.34 per gallon.
+In Virginia, the average gasoline prices are at $4.45, according to AAA.

 “I’m just very disgusted with what’s going on in our country today,” he said.
 “It is disgusting and we need to change.”